Micromanage, change the rules, play games, lower pay: an HR memo on how to get employees to quit

 "Demand success in areas the person wasn't trained or hired for."

-That this "list" is public in a major online magazine -- and "hearted" so far four times on the one tweet that I happened to across -- is, again, just atrocious.
+That this "list" is public in a major online magazine -- and "hearted" so far several times on the one tweet that I happened to across -- is, again, just atrocious.
 It essentially advocates that full-on shame be used as a tool to humiliate and frustrate an employee enough to quit.

 Whether the immediate perpetrator of the shame is the bullying coworker, the boss, or the employee himself who can't stand the idea of not being able to complete his work with success and dignity, it is the employer here who is the puppeteer, pulling the cords of shame as a tactic to humiliate and frustrate a subordinate employee.